 One day in Siena itinerary

-The top things to do in Siena can be crammed into one day, so I’ve created this Siena itinerary for you that’s going on a day trip to Siena or that plan to use the town for a base when visiting other places like San Gimignano, Volterra, or Montepulciano.
+The top things to do in Siena can be crammed into one day, so I’ve created this Siena itinerary for you that’s going on a day trip to Siena or that plan to use the town as a base when visiting other beautiful places in Italy like San Gimignano, Volterra, or Montepulciano.

 Piazza del Campo

-The square is surrounded by bars and restaurant and perfect for people watching.
-The most dominant building on the square, is the Palazzo Pubblico with Torre del Mangia towering above Siena’s roof tops.
+The square is surrounded by bars and restaurants and is perfect for people watching.
+The most dominant building on the square is the Palazzo Pubblico with Torre del Mangia towering above Siena’s rooftops.

 Climb Torre del Mangia